ComplyCo/client-widget-js/packages/client-recorder/README.md

 - complyco-mask

 If your UI already has classes from Sentry's Replay functionality, you can just pass the appropriate class names when invoking `recorder.record(...)`.

+### Navigation

+The `captureNavigation` option allows you to track page navigation events within your single-page application.
+When enabled, it will record URL changes that occur through:
+- History API calls (`pushState`, `replaceState`)
+- Browser back/forward navigation
+- Hash changes

 ### Plugins